 i don’t really have much “tangible” clue myself what they mean in regards to other creative expressions, since i also thought “can’t you just make up your own toon/characters”, but that was part of the debate, the merging of existing creative works to create new

-don’t know if it’s because of certain elements eventually being so specific, or so occupied that they themselves are copyrightable, like Tolkien’s “hobbit” for instance where others then have to “suffice” using “halflings” and they don’t like that?? don’t know, or regular elements being used enough to be copyrightable? or then being able to “go down the ladder” to be trademarkable and abused there? :thinking: no clue i’m not a creator, pure speculations :man_shrugging:
+don’t know if it’s because of certain elements eventually being so specific, or so occupied that they themselves are copyrightable, like Tolkien’s “hobbit” for instance where others then have to “suffice” using “halflings” and they don’t like that?? don’t know, or regular elements being used enough to be copyrightable? or then being able to “go down the ladder” to be trademarkable and abused there? no clue i’m not a creator, pure speculations

 but it is a bit hypocritical tho, from disney, they way they’ve relied on public domain works, some of which was made “shortly” before the public domain/copyright rules got taken into effect (like the little mermaid for instance),

-and regardless, even if i’m not a creator/creative person, i do like the idea of someone coming up with another “mouse character” without maybe having to potentially battle with disney or WB, because “maybe resembles Mickey or Jerry” whatever lol, just sounds like “more potential content” in my ears with things entering public domain in a timely fashion :smile:, so why not :man_shrugging:
+and regardless, even if i’m not a creator/creative person, i do like the idea of someone coming up with another “mouse character” without maybe having to potentially battle with disney or WB, because “maybe resembles Mickey or Jerry” whatever lol, just sounds like “more potential content” in my ears with things entering public domain in a timely fashion , so why not -just think of all the fan games that could be made if/when copyrights entered public domain

 Whilst this has been discussed as a reason for the take down of fan projects in the past (AM2R, Pokemon Uranium, etc…) I don’t think it’s applicable in this case.
 Where fan games are using Nintendo IP’s and resources to create and distribute their own spin-offs, Nintendo has to take action in order to ensure that the IP in question remains their property, and this action is indicative of the value of the IP.
 If they did nothing it would be a tacit acknowledgement that they have little interest in preserving their ownership rights.
 However, whilst it’s always been take downs in the past, there’s no reason why they couldn’t sign up these projects under a Nintendo umbrella thus retaining ownership but not destroying years of work.